isaaclockhart/isaaclockhart.github.io/index.md

 All content is based exclusively on publicly available information and demonstrates analytic tradecraft, sourcing, and uncertainty assessment.

 ## Areas of Focus
-- Emergency management and disaster response
-- Infrastructure and resilience
 - Open-source data analysis
 - Analytic methodology and limitations